A new era has arrived… Did you know you can keep your kidney and still have a fully automated system on your freshwater or reef tank?

 Robo-Tank has 6 ports designated for sensors, 3 are located on the controller and 3 on a small extension.
 The ports on the controller have two convenient pluggable jumpers which allows a variety of sensors to be compatible and lowers the chance of needing extra resistors.
 Set the two corresponding jumpers to the sensor type your using, add the pluggable screw terminal connector to your sensor and you'll be set.

 Each of the sensors ports are compatible with Arduino type 5v sensors even though the Pi is only 3.3v.
 Safely use optical, non-contact, float switches or most other Arduino based analog or digital sensor.
-Please note if you sensor is analog it will still only read on or off.
+Please note if you sensor is analog it will only read on or off which is acceptable for most sensor types.

 More Sensor Ports